 [The WPT ISM technology considered at this frequency involves a narrow band transmission which has a bandwidth occupying 0.04% of the centre frequency of 24 GHz ISM band.
 The maximum ISM emission bandwidth used is 10 MHz within the range of 24.1-24.15 GHz.

 Annex 2 shows that the number of ISM devices that can be accommodated for each of the EESS (passive) sensors vary from a minimum device density of 67 per km2 to more than 350 000 devices per km2 averaged over the sensor’s field of view depending on each sensor characteristics.
-The analysis shows that, for the case of indoor use of WPT beam power sources pointing in a downward direction, with OOB emissions specified by US ISM band limits, and a building entry loss varying between 3 dB and >40 dB will permit the use of an average of tens or more WPT beam devices per sq. km. without exceeding the protection limits of ITU-R RS.2017 for the worst case of each of the EESS (passive) sensors in ITU-R RS.1861.
+The analysis in Annex 2 shows that, for the case of indoor use of WPT beam power sources pointing in a downward direction, with OOB emissions specified by US ISM band limits, and a building entry loss varying between 3 dB and >40 dB will permit the use of an average of tens or more WPT beam devices per sq. km. without exceeding the protection limits of ITU-R RS.2017 for the worst case of each of the EESS (passive) sensors in ITU-R RS.1861.
 The minimum average density calculated for the most vulnerable sensor is used to determine the level necessary to protect EESS (passive).

+This analysis does not consider the contributions from other non-WPT sources that can affect the number of WPT devices that can operate in a km2, due to aggregate effects from all interfering sources, and makes a number of other assumptions related to building entry losses and predicted deployment density that are estimated and can also impact the results.
+Administrations implementing 24 GHz Beam WPT should consider means of ensuring that devices are used indoors, pointing downward to assure that the protection of allocated service required by 15.13 is met.
 For radio astronomy, the remote location and control of the radio environment for many sites affords protection of the receivers utilized, which are of “exceptionally high sensitivity”.
 In situations where WPT systems are expected to operate within the radio horizon of radio astronomy systems, administrations should take practicable steps to allow operation in conformance with the Radio Regulations.
 Some of these steps and options are also detailed in Article 29 of the RR.]

+…

 Annex 2

-Details of Impact Studies of Beam WPT on EESS(passive) in Study F
+Details of Impact Studies of Beam WPT on EESS(passive) , RAS and IMT

-[Editor’s note: This annex was not discussed during the June 2023 WP 1A meeting and will require a more thorough analysis at the next meeting, in particular considering the assumptions and scenarios used, including the 10 MHz bandwidth.
-It was noted that this annex is focused on a country specific regulation, so further work is need to make it more general.]
+in Study F

 A2.1 EESS (Passive) and Beam WPT

 In the United States, beam WPT has been determined to be an ISM use of spectrum subject to the national 24 GHz ISM band limit established by FCC.
 For the case of transmitter power less than 500 W RF power, the out-of-band limit is a field strength of 25 V/m at a measurement distance of 300 m and a measurement bandwidth of 1 MHz.
 Some administrations have created national requirements that devices for indoor only use have physical characteristics limiting their potential outdoor use, including the requirement that the device must be powered from electrical mains.
 Administrations could also require sensors in such devices to assure they are pointed downward.